North Staffordshire Regiment: Military service

 The 2nd Battalion was one of only eight regular battalions of the British Army to remain in India throughout the war.
 It took part in operations on the North West Frontier in 1915, as a result of which the regiment was awarded the battle honour "North West Frontier, India, 1915".
 Amusingly, the commanding officer at this time was Major Fox and the adjutant Captain Squirell.
 Although it was a Regular Army battalion, it received very few replacements during the war.
-From a pre-war establishment strength of a HQ plus eight companies, after the 1915 North West Frontier campaign the battalion comprised only a HQ company and four rifle companies.
+After the 1915 North West Frontier campaign the battalion comprised only a HQ company and four rifle companies.
 By 1919 the strength of the regiment was reduced by a third compared to the pre-war establishment with 20 officers and 538 enlisted men on the regimental roll.
-Over 60% of the enlisted men had joined the battalion since the 1915 campaign and only five officers fought in both the 1915 campaign and the Third Afghan War in 1919.
+Over 60% of the enlisted men had joined the battalion since the 1915 campaign and only five officers fought in both the 1915 campaign and the Third Anglo-Afghan War in 1919.